-However, it is also worth considering that while both the Roku Premiere and Amazon Fire TV Stick are the same price, the Fire TV Stick only streams in HD while the smart TV stick from Roku also offers 4K.
+However, it is also worth considering that while both the Roku Premiere and Amazon Fire TV Stick are around the same price, the Fire TV Stick only streams in HD while the smart TV stick from Roku also offers 4K.
 If you do own a 4K TV, it may benefit you to buy the Roku Premiere to get the most from it.

 Amazon Fire TV Stick:

 - from £32 at AO

 - £39.99 at Amazon